jam-wong/Board-Game-Finder-Dashboard/README.md

-# Board-Game-Finder-Dashboard
+# Board Game Finder Dashboard
-R Shiny Board Game Finder
+Helper dashboard to find a new board game on BoardGameGeek.

 Link to dashboard:
  https://jamwong.shinyapps.io/board-game-finder/